East Pasadena, California: Geography

 The community has become considerably smaller as the city of Pasadena has expanded its boundaries to include more of the unincorporated area of East Pasadena.
+East Pasadena used to include a smaller non-contiguous district to the west that was separated into a different CDP, San Pasqual, in 2010.

 According to the United States Census Bureau, the CDP has a total area of 1.3 sqmi, all land.
 The definition of the area was created by the Census Bureau for statistical purposes and may not precisely correspond to local understanding of the area with the same name.

 Much of the Chapman Woods development is located in unincorporated East Pasadena, though portions are in the City of Pasadena.
 Chapman Woods is bordered by Del Mar Boulevard to the north, Huntington Drive to the south, the Eaton Wash to the west, and Highway 19 (Rosemead Boulevard) to the east.
 Chapman Woods is named after Alfred Chapman who purchased the surrounding land and built his home on the corner of present-day California Boulevard and Ivydale Court.
 All entrances into the neighborhood are marked with signs that say "Chapman Woods".

 There is heavy commercial development on Foothill Boulevard, Colorado Boulevard, and Highway 19.
 The central feature of the neighborhood is Willard Elementary School and Wilson Middle School, which face each other across Madre Street.